Children learn in many different ways. Some kids learn through visual aids, some learn through songs, while others learn by moving around.

 Looking at the WTR notice board at Kinderland, one will notice that students’ works are not handwritten but are printed out, accompanied by their drawings.

 With the teacher’s assistance, each child will get to use a computer in the WTR room.
-Children will first write their thoughts on paper, before using the computer to type and print it out.
+Children will first write their thoughts on paper, before using the computer to type and print them out.

 A K1 student’s writing.
 Photo: TNAP